 Where to buy: high end department stores, including Saks, Nordstrom and Neiman Marcus.

 Website: Laura Tonatto

 Line of vanilla-based fragrances established in 2007 by Laura DiGirolamo and Danielle Raynor.
-Lavanila reportedly uses a “healthy” formula with “treatment benefits” from antioxidants and vitamins.
+Lavanila reportedly uses a "healthy" formula with "treatment benefits" from antioxidants and vitamins.
 See reviews for Fresh Vanilla Lemon and Vanilla Breeze deodorants.

 Fragrances were introduced with Pure Vanilla, Vanilla Grapefruit and Vanilla Blossom (2007).
 Subsequent releases include Vanilla Coconut (2008), Vanilla Spice (2008), Vanilla Lavender (2009), Vanilla Passion Fruit (2010), Vanilla Blackberry (2011), Vanilla Summer (2012), Fresh Vanilla Lemon (2013).